 When is the Halo Infinite release date?
-Thanks to the E3 2019 we have a huge amount of details on the upcoming, next-gen Halo game, but now that Microsoft has announced the new Halo Infinite trailers and gameplay details.
+Thanks to E3 2019 we have a huge amount of details on the upcoming, next-gen Halo game, and we’re due for an update in July, 2020 as part of the Inside Xbox reveals.

 Microsoft certainly got fans of 343 Industries’ space game in an excitable tizzy by officially unveiling a new Halo PC game in 2018.
-We have very few details to go on, but we do know that Master Chief is back for another special sci-fi shooter.
-The Halo Infinite PC reveal trailer doesn’t actually reveal much – besides that the game is coming – but E3 2019 has given us plenty of reason to get excited what what 343 Industries has in store for its next FPS.
+The Halo Infinite PC reveal trailer doesn’t actually reveal much – besides that the game is coming – but E3 2019 has given us plenty of reason to get excited what what 343 Industries has in store for its next FPS with its own trailer.

-A new trailer and a reveal that Infinite will arrive Microsoft’s Project Scarlett in 2020 has got us excited, though, and so we have collected together every last scrap of information we know about the upcoming first-person shooter.
+A new trailer and a reveal that Infinite will arrive on Microsoft’s Project Scarlett in 2020 has got us excited, though, and so we have collected together every last scrap of information we know about the upcoming first-person shooter as we wait for more details next month.
 Here are all the latest details on Halo Infinite for PC.

 Halo Infinite release date